 The route climbs through a series of neighborhoods from the city center, onto unpaved streets, and rejoins a two lane highway for the final miles out of town.
 Resupply, camping, and motels are available along that main road and the final point of resupply is a commercial plaza including an OXXO convenience store in San Francisco, immediately before turning onto dirt.
 This is the last water resupply until Ejido Sierra Juarez as well, although in wet seasons there may be two streams flowing along this section.
 Wild camping is possible several miles after leaving the paved highway south of Tecate, and free camping is abundant beyond this point along the rest of the route.
 Be respectful of the land and local residents.

-Update: A group of riders report being robbed by a local man on a bike while camped at the bottom of the first unpaved descent out of Tecate, at the waypoint marked Cañon Manteca.
-Presumably, he followed them from town.
-To avoid such risk, leave Tecate during the day and ride at least several miles beyond this point, or more.
-To report any suspicious activity in the area please email me at firstname.lastname@example.org or contact local police.
+Update: Feb 2017– A group of riders report being robbed by a local man on a bike while camped at the bottom of the first unpaved descent out of Tecate, at the waypoint marked Cañon Manteca.
+The incident took place just after dark.
+Presumably, the man followed them from town.

 From Cañon Manteca the route slowly climbs small dirt roads to join a larger dirt road at Neji where no official services are available.
 Continuing south the route ascends to 4700′, passing several pine stands and sage meadows at elevation near the highest point on the Baja Divide.
 Descend to Ejido Sierra Juarez and Ojos Negros from the high point.